 The Waggoner Diagnostics suite of color vision tests is the only cross-platform suite of color vision products available on the market today.
 We are able to satisfy anyone interested in performing color vision tests, both screening and diagnostic, by providing traditional booklets (PIP), computerized color vision tests (App), and Internet-based testing (Web).
-There is a product that aligns with each potential customer’s needs perfectly by providing products between perfectly priced for you.
+There is a product that aligns with each potential customer’s needs perfectly by providing high-quality medical devices at an affordable price.

 Waggoner Diagnostics Core Values

 - Always do the moral and ethical thing even if it may affect profits.

 - Ensure that all individuals that do business or attempt to do business with Waggoner Diagnostics are better off than before.

 - Provide only the highest quality products and services for our customers.